devillex/docs/content/docs/faq/alpine-faq.md

         tag: $PACKAGE_VERSION
 ```

-Alternatively, one can use an alpine image that supports `env --null`, such as the one created by [Max Metral](https://github.com/djMax): [gasbuddy/wercker-alpine](https://github.com/gas-buddy/docker-wercker-alpine).
-With this image, the problem should be resolved and enviroment variables created in the container should work as expected.
+This will ensure that `env --null` is available, and results in the
+expected behavior when using the `$PACKAGE_VERSION` variable in the
+docker-push internal step.